mertside/ai-inference-energy/tools/ml_prediction/README.md

 - Consolidated run filename parsing into a shared helper and reused the canonical `timing_summary.log` loader to avoid duplication across tools.
 - Added trend slopes and HAL‑normalized clock features to the feature extractor; datasets now include these automatically when rebuilt.
 - Evaluator now reports EDP gap with nearest‑frequency fallback when exact keys are missing.
+- Added aggregated RandomForest feature importances with options to persist CSV/JSON/Markdown and a PNG bar plot via `--save-fi-dir` in trainer and evaluator.